jreisinger/kvstore/README.md

 ./kvstore
 ```

-Build and run the service in Docker:
+Build and run the service using Docker:

 ```
 docker build -t kvstore .